kelvinlawson/pykaraoke/README.txt

 ---------------------------------------------------------------------------

 WHAT'S NEW

+This release includes still more major performance improvements in the CDG player.
+There should be very few performance bottlenecks remaining when playing CDG files.
+The MIDI player has also received a number of improvements with this release, including word wrap and dynamic text scaling.

+We have added the pykaraoke_mini interface, suitable for environments lacking a keyboard/mouse, or for simple, casual karaoke parties.

+This is the first release with support for the handheld GP2X console.

 The PyKaraoke GUI now supports dragging and dropping songs from the Search Results and Folder View windows into the Playlist.
 It's also now possible